Nutrition and Dietetics

 The Master of Science in Nutrition with Dietetic Internship is a combined Master of Science and Dietetic Internship.

-Three graduate faculty (Blanton, Petersen, and Weeden) are available to work on capstone projects with a nutrition focus.
+Graduate faculty (Blanton, Gordon, and Petersen) are available to work on capstone projects with a nutrition focus.

 Master of Science in Nutrition-Dietetic Internship